jHopkins42/jHopkins42/README.md

 - 💞️ I’m looking to collaborate on coding
 - 📫 How to reach me - smoke signals or screaming into the air doesn't work.
 Try email at jeremy.hopkins.547@outlook.com

+- If there's a project in the realms of Shadowrun (TTRPG), Battletech (TTRPG, minis) or 3d printing you'd like me to look at, let me know.
+I won't promise anything yet, but I'd be willing to listen and possibly make an attempt.
+Drop me a line and we'll discuss it.

 <!---
 jHopkins42/jHopkins42 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.